top of page

 • Shutdowns

 Workplaces, schools, and community settings often contain overstimulating environments that can be difficult to navigate.
-Managing your sensory needs can feel overwhelming.
+Here are some strategies to support your nervous system.

 • Identify your Triggers: The world often caters to neurotypical individuals, leaving neurodivergent folks vulnerable to overwhelming situations.
-There might be a lot of situations that can cause overwhelming emotions.
-Identifying your specific triggers allows you to minimize sensory stimulation or avoid certain situations wherever possible.
+Learn what sensory inputs overwhelm you most.
+Tracking patterns can empower you to avoid or prepare for them.

 • Practice Self-Compassion: Do a U-turn and treat yourself kindly, as you would a friend.
-Living in a world not designed for neurodivergence can be tough.
-When faced with overwhelming emotions, affirmations can help calm your nervous system.
-Remind yourself, “I’m going to be okay.
+When faced with overwhelming emotions, affirmations like “I’m going to be okay.
 I’m navigating an overwhelming world.
-I deserve to accommodate myself to achieve sensory safety.”
-Repeat this affirmation as needed.
+I deserve to accommodate myself to achieve sensory safety” promote emotional regulation in neurodivergent individuals.

-• Create a Routine: Planning for predictability helps your sensory experiences and prepares your body and senses.
-For example, if your daily train commute is loud, plan to listen to music during this ride.
-Preparing reduces stress as you navigate an unpredictable world.
+• Create a Routine: Predictability can help reduce the impact of overwhelming environments (e.g., if your daily train commute is loud, plan to listen to music during this ride).

-• Pomodoro Technique for Breaks: Prolonged exposure to overstimulating environments can lead to shutdowns.
-To mitigate sensory overload, try spending 20 minutes in the environment, then take a 5-minute break in a quieter environment.
-These breaks help recharge your energy and regulate your nervous system.
+• Pomodoro Technique for Breaks: Spend 20 minutes focusing, then take a 5-minute break in a calming space to recharge your energy and regulate your nervous system.

-• Implement the STOP Method: Use this relaxation technique to help regulate your nervous system.
-In the STOP method, stop what you are doing, take a step back, observe your surroundings, and decide how to proceed mindfully.
-In other words, avoid reacting impulsively during sensory overload and use this method to center yourself first.
+• Use the STOP Method: Stop what you are doing, take a step back, observe your surroundings, and decide how to proceed mindfully.

 • Set Boundaries: Sensory overload can stem from taking on too many tasks at once.
-In this situation, learning to say no reduces your task load, minimizing sensory input and the risk of overload.
+Saying no reduces overload from taking on too much at once.

-• Use Grounding Techniques: In addition to the STOP method, try the 5-4-3-2-1 exercise, which involves identifying five things you can see, four things you can hear, three things you can smell, two things you can feel, and one thing you can taste.
-This can bring you back to the present moment when feeling overwhelmed.
+• Use Grounding Techniques: Try the 5-4-3-2-1 exercise, which involves identifying five things you can see, four things you can hear, three things you can smell, two things you can feel, and one thing you can taste.

-• Join Support Groups: Connecting with others can provide community and new strategies for navigating sensory overload with those who understand your challenges.
+• Join Support Groups: Connecting with others can provide community and new strategies for navigating sensory overload.

 How to Create a Sensory Overload Safety Kit